David263/HUON/README.md

 ## Notes

-- Arrays and objects may be nested to any reasonable depth
+- Arrays and objects may be nested to any reasonable depth.
-- Arrays and objects may contain a trailing comma (unless an option is set), for ease of editing: [3,4,5,]
+- Arrays and objects may contain a trailing comma (unless an option is set), for ease of editing: [3,4,5,].
-- In PHP, objects are represented by class objects, so gettype() returns "object" instead of "array": `$object=(object)['a'=>'b'];`
+- In PHP, objects are represented by class objects, so gettype() returns "object" instead of "array": `$object=(object)['a'=>'b'];`.
-- Feel free to download the zip file (Code > Code > Download ZIP), put the files where you wish, and run the test programs (HUON-test-js.html or HUON-test.php); for PHP, you must have a local or remote webserver
+- Feel free to download the zip file (Code > Code > Download ZIP), put the files where you wish, and run the test programs (HUON-test-js.html or HUON-test.php) in a browser; for PHP, you must run using a local or remote webserver as usual.